jupyterlab/jupyterlab/docs/source/user/urls.rst

 Workspace File Format
 ---------------------

-A workspace file in a JSON file with a specific spec.
+A workspace file is a JSON file with a specific spec.

 There are two top level keys requires, `data`, and `metadata`.